AbsaOSS/spline/README.md

 # Motivation
 Spline should fill a big gap within [Apache Hadoop](http://hadoop.apache.org/) ecosystem.
-Spark jobs should't be treated only as magic black boxes and people should have a chance to understant what happens with their data.
+Spark jobs should't be treated only as magic black boxes and people should have a chance to understand what happens with their data.
 Our main focus is to solve the following particular problems:

 * **Regulatory requirement for SA banks (BCBS 239)**